top of page

 21. Visit Brighton & Hove Libraries or Bookstores

+I love a bookshop.
 Spend an afternoon browsing the shelves at one of Brighton and Hove's welcoming libraries or pop into Waterstones.
-Find a cozy corner and lose yourself in a good book.
+Find a cosy corner and lose yourself in a good book.

 22. Explore Revitalise-U